How to resolve conflict with main

 Once you get the right hashtag, you can use git reset again to change the head to the right commit.

-Apply only k-Latest Commits on to the master¶
+Apply only k-Latest Commits on to the main¶

-Sometimes it is useful to only apply your k-latest changes on top of the master.
+Sometimes it is useful to only apply your k-latest changes on top of the main.
 This usually happens when you have other m-commits that are already merged before these k-commits.
-Directly rebase against the master might cause merge conflicts on these first m-commits(which are can be safely discarded).
+Directly rebase against the main might cause merge conflicts on these first m-commits(which are can be safely discarded).

 You can instead use the following command

-# k is the concrete number # Put HEAD~2 for the last 1 commit. git rebase --onto upstream/master HEAD~k
+# k is the concrete number # Put HEAD~2 for the last 1 commit. git rebase --onto upstream/main HEAD~k

-You can then force push to the master.
+You can then force push to the main.
 Note that the above command will discard all the commits before tha last k ones.

 What is the consequence of force push¶